witnessmenow/ESP32-Trinity/FAQ.md

 #define B_PIN_DEFAULT   19
 #define C_PIN_DEFAULT   5
 #define D_PIN_DEFAULT   17
-#define E_PIN_DEFAULT   18 // This is the only change from the deafult pins of the library
+#define E_PIN_DEFAULT   18 // This is the only change from the default pins of the library

 #define LAT_PIN_DEFAULT 4
 #define OE_PIN_DEFAULT  15